bartacruz/fgatc/README.md

   * Create airports and runways
   * Create AI Aircrafts.
 3. Run the server: `$ python server.py`
 4. Start Flightgear and use the server address as a multiplayer server.
+Tune the radio to some controller's freq.
   Now you can use the menu with the key `'` and communicate with the towers.
 5. Access the interactive map in `/map/` (i.e.: <http://localhost:8000/map/>).
   With no other parameters, it will show the SABE area (Buenos Aires).